bard/emacs-run-command/README.md

         :display "Run this buffer's file")))))
 ```

+See also:

-See the [executable file recipe](examples/run-command-recipe-executables.el) for a variant that also re-runs the file on each save.
+- the [executable file recipe](examples/run-command-recipe-executables.el) for a variant that also re-runs the file on each save.

-See the [Hugo project recipe](examples/run-command-recipe-hugo.el) for a recipe that switches off entirely when you're not in a Hugo project.
+- the [Hugo project recipe](examples/run-command-recipe-hugo.el) for a recipe that switches off entirely when you're not in a Hugo project.

-### Choosing a recipe name
+### Choose a recipe name

 You can name a recipe function anything.
 If the name begins with `run-command-recipe-`, that will be removed when displaying commands.